HorizenOfficial/zen/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./Zend -proxy=127.0.0.1:9050
+	./Sicd -proxy=127.0.0.1:9050

-Note: Running Zend without the proxy argument will work, however, you will only be able to connect to other nodes on Tor.
+Note: Running Sicd without the proxy argument will work, however, you will only be able to connect to other nodes on Tor.
 The proxy argument allows you to connect to both Tor nodes and Clearnet nodes.

-2. Run a Zen hidden server
+2. Run a Sic hidden server
 ----------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/zen-service/
+	HiddenServiceDir /var/lib/tor/sic-service/
 	HiddenServicePort 9033 127.0.0.1:9033
 	HiddenServicePort 19033 127.0.0.1:19033

-The directory can be different of course, but (both) port numbers should be equal to your Zend's P2P listen port (9033 by default).
+The directory can be different of course, but (both) port numbers should be equal to your Sicd's P2P listen port (9033 by default).

-	-externalip=X   You can tell zend about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/Zen-service/hostname.
+	-externalip=X   You can tell sicd about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/Sic-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).